paprisen/Inheritance-in-cpp/README.md

 ## Program 4: Hierarchical Inheritance

+### Logic:

+This program demonstrates is based on the concept of inheritance in object-oriented programming.
+A base class Shape is created with a data member color, initialized to "blue", and a member function displayColor() that prints the color.
+Two derived classes, Circle and Rectangle, inherit from Shape using public inheritance.
+Both derived classes have their own area() functions that print their respective area formulas.
+In the main() function, objects of Circle and Rectangle are created.
+Since they inherit from Shape, they can access the displayColor() method, which prints the color "blue" for both.
+When the area() function is called on each object, the respective overridden method in each class is executed.
+This demonstrates how derived classes can share common functionality from a base class while also implementing their own specific behaviors.

+## Algorithm:

+1. Start

+2. Define class Shape with color = "blue" and displayColor().

+3. Create Circle and Rectangle classes inheriting from Shape.

+4. Each defines its own area() method.

+5. In main(), create Circle and Rectangle objects.

+6. Call displayColor() and area() on both.

+7. End

 ## Program-5: Access Specifiers

+### Logic:

 This program demonstrates the use of access specifiers and protected inheritance in C++.
 The base class Library has members with public, private, and protected access levels.
 The class User inherits from Library using protected inheritance, which means that the public and protected members of Library become protected in User.
 In the main() function, the program tries to access private and protected members, which is not allowed outside the class, leading to access errors.
 This illustrates how access specifiers control visibility and accessibility of class members in inheritance, ensuring data encapsulation and security of sensitive information.